jju/stubbl/matches/gcxi-01-ftam.md

 Pick: Menace

-Late in the second half Venus stumbled on a TD dash but the long play for the Menace went awry near the Tide's endzone and the chain of possession sent Septimus to the endzone for the winning TD.
+Late in the second half Veens stumbled on a TD dash but the long play for the Menace went awry near the Tide's endzone and the chain of possession sent Septimus to the endzone for the winning TD.
 FT 6 - AM 5

 > Weather: Pouring Rain, Nice
 > Toss: AM-Receive